linuxmint/mint-themes/Mint-Y-Colors/README.md

 ### The files
 * **Mint-Y-Variations SVG and PNG files:** This is where the colors were selected and adjusted.
 View them all there, grouped into one picture, one vision.
 (Mint-Y-Variations-src.svg linked)
 * **constants.py:** All the #HEX values from Mint-Y-Variations.svg are there.
 This new file should replace the old https://github.com/linuxmint/mint-themes/blob/master/constants.py.
+(Don't forget to keep Mint-X !)

-### message-colors.svg
+### message-colors.svg and _colors.scss
 Copy-Paste those lines from the message-colors.svg file:

     $link_color: #(LATESTCOLOR);